 If you’re looking for something a bit more substantial, why not have your focaccia as a side dish to one of our classic or gourmet pizzas?
 You can even finish off your three-course meal with a dessert pizza and wash it down with one (or several) of the many beverages we also offer.

-If you have a dietary requirement, you can still enjoy all of the focaccias and pizzas we have to offer; we have vegan-friendly and gluten-free options which means that no one has to miss out on the deliciousness 11 Inch Pizza has to offer.
+If you have a dietary requirement, you can still enjoy all of the focaccias and pizzas we have to offer; we have vegan-friendly and gluten-free (base will contain small amounts of gluten) options which means that no one has to miss out on the deliciousness 11 Inch Pizza has to offer.